• Recipes

 A Velouté Sauce is a classic French sauce made with chicken or beef stock, thickened with a roux, and flavored with herbs and spices.
 It's perfect for pouring over roasted meats or vegetables or served as a dip.

 This is one of those recipes that's easy to make, but you have got to pay attention.
-I think one of the key tips, making sure your stock is at just the right temperature before adding to the roux.
+One of the key tips is to ensure your stock is at just the right temperature before adding to the roux.

 Veloute sauces can be flavored in many different ways, so feel free to get creative.
 Some of my favorite variations include adding tomato, cheese, mushrooms, or truffles.